Opportunities for those in need

 A scholarship pool has been established through various fundraising efforts.
 Donations made by individuals and corporations towards the pool have been matched by donations from CIES.
 The value of the scholarship will be equal to the amount of interest which accumulates on the scholarship pool.

 The total scholarship amount is currently about $500.
-This money will go towards the tuition of one CIES client (a current client OR a client within the past 5 years) to pursue a post-secondary certificate, diploma, or degree in a field which aligns with Salim’s legacy, such as non-profit management/governance, social innovation, international relations, or immigrant consultation.
+This money will go towards the tuition of the winning applicant to pursue a post-secondary certificate, diploma, or degree in a field which aligns with Salim’s legacy, such as non-profit management/governance, social innovation, international relations, or immigrant consultation.

 Fundraising efforts for the scholarship pool will continue after a winning entry has been chosen for 2018, meaning that the value of the scholarship has potential to multiply in the future.